 The structure of parent coaching is flexible.

 Together we will design a coaching arrangement that meets your individual needs and schedule.
-We may meet in-person (when safe to do so), by phone, or by “video office” depending on what’s most convenient for you.
+We may meet in-person or by “video office” depending on what’s most convenient for you.
 The basic steps are:

 - An Initial Coaching Session to develop goals and create an effective action plan

 - Voluntary participation in a private Facebook group with other coaching clients

 $240 for one-time 90-minute Initial Coaching Session appointment

 $860 six-session package (when paid in advance)

 While there are some similarities between coaching and psychotherapy, they are very different services.
 Psychotherapy is a health service provided by mental health practitioners with training and experience in diagnosing and treating psychiatric/psychological problems.
 Parent coaching does not include psychotherapy (diagnosis or treatment) or any other health care service.
 Because coaching is not a health care service, it is not reimbursable by health insurance policies.
 As a licensed clinical psychologist, I can also provide psychotherapy services for children/adolescents and families if needed (booked separately).